-There is a wide range of benefits available to staff, including a free lunch.
-The school has a fully equipped gym which is available for staff use, and staff may also enjoy access to the University of Oxford's Rosenblatt Swimming Pool.
+There is a wide range of benefits available to staff, including free lunches on days worked.
+The school has a fully equipped gym which is available for staff use, and staff may also enjoy access to the University of Oxford's Rosenblatt guest night dinners are regular features of each term.

+Swimming Pool.
 Tennis courts are available, and there is a comprehensive programme of staff sports clubs.
 Staff also have the opportunity to join choirs and music groups, and to get involved in drama productions.

 Staff are encouraged to make use of the Senior Common Room within and after the school day, as an area for relaxation and shared discussion outside departments.
 Tea and coffee are served in the SCR at morning break, and cakes and fruit are available at the end of the school day.
-Staff socials and guest night dinners are regular features of each term.
+Staff socials and